 - Pros for renters: Easy access to alternatives offered directly during the application; eliminates the traditional deposit.

-- Cons for renters: Often involves non-refundable fees or monthly payments; renter is typically still responsible for reimbursing the platform for claim payouts.
+- Cons for renters: Often involves non-refundable fees or monthly payments; the renter is typically still responsible for reimbursing the platform for claim payouts.

 Types of security deposit alternatives for renters